GERMINAL CENTER MECHANICS

 We developed LIPSTIC (Labeling of Immune Partnerships by SorTagging Intercellular Contacts), a method to study cell-cell interactions in vivo based on enzymatic transfer of labeled substrates from one cell to another.
 Just like actual lipstick, our system allows us to to track cellular kiss-and-run events.
-We apply LIPSTIC to contact-trace immune and non-immune cells in various mouse models, from germinal center selection to cancer immunology.
+We apply LIPSTIC and its variants to contact-trace immune and non-immune cells in various mouse models, from germinal center selection to oral tolerance and cancer immunology.